25 Stocking Stuffer Ideas for the DIYers on Your Holiday List

 You’ll probably have to break this set free of its packaging to fit it in a stocking, but three folding sets of hex keys in a single stocking is sure to be a hit.
 With a set of SAE, metric, and Torx keys in their toolbox, there won’t be a fastener your DIYer can’t handle (or turn).

 Whether you’re a pro contractor or DIYer, driver bits always seem to disappear and require replenishing at least every half-dozen projects.
 Give your DIYer a jumpstart on the next home improvement endeavor with a complete set of quality, impact-ready driver bits.
 The set should fit in a stocking, and the impact (pun intended) they’ll make on the recipient is huge.

 Time spent looking for the right screwdriver is a waste, and using the wrong bit for a screw can damage it to the point that it can’t be removed.
 A multi-bit screwdriver is the tool for the job, with several bit types and nut driver sizes all available within the handle.
 If you slip one of these handy screwdrivers in their stocking, your DIYer will be sure to pack it on every job.

 25. Sliding T-Bevel

 If you really want to transform the way your resident handyperson tackles projects this holiday season, include a sliding T-bevel in the stuffed stocking.
 These tools allow the user to find the angle between two planes without measuring or complicated math.
 They’ll be able to gauge the angle and transfer it to a board or piece of trim in seconds, rather than crunching the numbers with a pencil and paper.

-The prices listed here are accurate as of publication on November 12, 2021.
+The prices listed here are accurate as of November 15, 2022.